yashaka/selene/README.md

 ```

 ### PageObjects composed with Widgets (aka SElements)
+Sometimes your UI is build with many "reusable" widgets or components.
+If you follow general "Test Automation Pyramid" guidelines, most probably you have not too much of automated selenium tests.
+And "simple pageobjects" will be pretty enough for your tests.
+But in case you need to write a tone of UI tests, and you need correspondent DRY solution for your reusable components then this section may be for you.

 Selene encourages to use [composition over inheritance](http://en.wikipedia.org/wiki/Composition_over_inheritance) to reuse parts of web application like sidepanels, headers, footers, main contents, search forms, etc. This especially may be usefull in the case of single-page applications.
 Consequently we can naturally model our app under test even with a SinglePageObject composed with Widgets which can be loaded by demand like common PageObjects via their urls.